ceph/cram/README.rst

-        -y, --yes           answer yes to all questions -n, --no            answer no to all questions -E, --preserve-env  don't reset common environment variables --keep-tmpdir       keep temporary directories
+        -y, --yes           answer yes to all questions -n, --no            answer no to all questions -E, --preserve-env  don't reset common environment variables -e, --error-dir     where to store the *.err files (default next to *.t) --keep-tmpdir       keep temporary directories
         --shell=PATH        shell to use for running tests (default: /bin/sh) --shell-opts=OPTS   arguments to invoke shell with